- Published: Saturday, 22 February 2014 05:46

 Katrina Fox is a freelance writer and editor, originally from London and based in Sydney, Australia since 2001.
 Katrina has worked on staff as a reporter, features writer, sub-editor and editor on a range of consumer, trade and public sector publications in areas including the arts, trade unionism, social justice, human resources, sustainable building and social housing.

-Her work has appeared in The Sydney Morning Herald, the ABC's The Drum Unleashed, News Limited's The Punch, Yen, Cleo, Natural Health & Vegetarian Life, Mindfood, Slimming & Health and Time Out London, among many others.
+Her work has appeared in The Sydney Morning Herald, the ABC's The Drum, News Limited's The Punch, Yen, Cleo, Natural Health & Vegetarian Life, Mindfood, Slimming & Health and Time Out London, among many others.
+She has also written extensively for the gay, lesbian, bisexual, sex and/or gender diverse, queer press internationally, including Diva, Curve, LOTL, SX and was the launch editor of Cherrie magazine.

-Katrina is the editor of several books on topics as diverse as sex and gender identity, hypnosis and self-help, and is a human rights and animal rights advocate.
-Read more about Katrina here.
+Katrina is associate editor of The Animal Effect ethical leadership magazine for senior executives and the editor of several books on topics as diverse as sex, gender and sexuality diversity, hypnosis and self-help, and is a passionate animal rights advocate and vegan.

 Associate Editor: Ruby Hamad